BabaDorin/dotnet-benchmarks/DotnetBenchmarks/Mappers/README.md

 [5]: <https://www.nuget.org/packages/ExpressMapper.Core/>

 ---
-*The following benchmarks have been run on .NET 5.0.10 Runtime with the folliwing CPU characteristics: Intel Core i5-8250U 1.60GHz (Kaby Lake R), 1 CPU, 8 logical and 4 physical cores.*
+*Runtime: .NET 5.0.10, CPU characteristics: Intel Core i5-8250U 1.60GHz (Kaby Lake R), 1 CPU, 8 logical and 4 physical cores.*

 Three benchmarks have been performed upon the mapping techniques from above:
-- Map a small entity containing 6 properties (string, int, float, double, DateTime, List<Option>, Option) to a DTO having the same structure (Option is another entity having 2 properties of type string: Label and Value).
+- Map a small entity with 6 properties (string, int, float, double, DateTime, List<Option>, Option) to a DTO having the same structure (Option is another entity having 2 properties of type string: Label and Value).
 The DTO is expected to be a **deep copy** of original entity aka Entity.Option != EntityDto.Option).
 - Map a large entity containing 1000 properties (the same properties as in the first case, but multiplied).
 The same rules apply here.
 - Map a large number (1.000.000) of small entities (6 props).
 The same rules apply here.